k5md/fillwords/README.md

 - English - Spanish
 - Spanish - English

-Each of them includes thousands of words, which, together with random generated fields grants nigh infinite replayability!
+Each of them includes thousands of words, together with random generated fields it grants nigh infinite replayability!

 ## Views